 Springfield – the best city in Illinois for Slots (91.8% average RTP)

-A world away from the big metro areas of the state, Springfield is more Missouri than Chicago, with a heavy frontier/log cabin presence and (suddenly) tons of slot and video poker games offering the best odds in the state.
+It’s a world away from the big metro areas of the state.
+Springfield is more Missouri than Chicago, with a heavy frontier/log cabin presence and (suddenly) tons of slot and video poker games offering the best odds in the state.
 There’s no big casino or even a big slot parlor in town – the 688 games are sprinkled around 129 different little shops and a few small gaming parlors.
 Competition must be driving the average returns up, a nice situation for slots players in Illinois.
-Springfield is looking to attract a commercial casino development (a riverboat casino) to be built on Lake Springfield, so watch this space for big casino news in central Illinois.
+Springfield is looking to attract a commercial casino development (a riverboat casino) to be built on Lake Springfield.
+So, watch this space for big casino news in central Illinois.